 Volume I

-After foiling an anthrax attack, RCMP Special Constable Kristen Vale is tasked with investigating the deaths of college students suffering from an unprecedented form of pneumonic plague.
-Meanwhile, historian and cryptologist Quentin DeFoix receives an e-mail that leads him on the trail of a mysterious sign and the corpse of a Canadian senator.
-United by their quests, Kristen and Quentin will do anything to win a breathtaking race against time that will take them from Ottawa to Niagara, putting them on the path of the Cainites, an age-old sect, enemies of the Knights Templar, who seek the end of humanity as we know it.
+After thwarting an anthrax attack, RCMP Special Agent Kristen Vale is tasked with investigating the deaths of high school students afflicted with a novel form of pulmonary plague.
+Meanwhile, historian and cryptologist Quentin DeFoix receives an email that leads him to a mysterious symbol and the corpse of a Canadian Parliament senator.
+United by their quests, Kristen and Quentin will do everything to win a breathtaking race against time, taking them from Ottawa to Niagara, and putting them on the path of the Cainites, an ancient sect, enemies of the Templars, who seek the end of humanity as we know it.

 Volume II

-Despite having escaped hellish traps in the maze of Ottawa and Niagara Falls, Special Agent Kristen Vale and historian and cryptologist Quentin DeFoix must continue their mission.
-Time is running out, and their opponents won't let them off easy.
-As their investigation takes them deeper and deeper into the past and into Montreal's hidden underground, Kristen's beloved nephew Grady, whose condition is very worrying, perceives strange phenomena that no one else seems to understand.
+Although they have escaped infernal traps in the labyrinths of Ottawa and Niagara Falls, Special Agent Kristen Vale and historian and cryptologist Quentin DeFoix must continue their mission.
+Time is running out, and their opponents will not make it easy for them.
+While their investigation leads them further into the past and into Montreal's hidden underground, Kristen's beloved nephew, Grady, whose health is very concerning, perceives strange phenomena that no one else seems to understand.

 Volume III

-As ancient volcanoes erupt everywhere and a global catastrophe threatens all humanity, Special Agent Kristen Vale and her fellow historian and cryptologist, Quentin DeFoix, are launched on a mission to find the only people who can prevent cataclysms, science being powerless in the face of the sheer scale of geological phenomena.
-Kristen's own nephew is one of these gifted god-children, but he is kidnapped and condemned to die on a cross in the following days, on Good Friday, by a Cain-worshipping sect practicing human sacrifice.
+As ancient volcanoes erupt worldwide and a global catastrophe threatens all of humanity, Special Agent Kristen Vale and her partner, historian and cryptologist Quentin DeFoix, embark on a mission to find the only people who can prevent these cataclysms, as science is powerless against the scale of the geological phenomena.
+Kristen's own nephew is one of these gifted god-children, but he is kidnapped and condemned to die on a cross in the coming days, on Good Friday, by a Cain-worshipping sect that practices human sacrifice.

 Volume IV

-Time is running out on the countdown...
-While Special Agent Kirsten Vale tries to escape the Cainites in Montserrat, historian and cryptologist Quentin DeFoix teams up with his ex-girlfriend, an eminent and unscrupulous archaeologist, to decipher the occult symbols in Barcelona's Sagrada Familia that may put them on the trail of the god-children, especially Kristen's nephew Grady, who is due to die on the cross at the end of this holy week.
-He alone holds the key to linking these children, who have the power to stop the plagues that plague mankind.
+Very little time remains on the countdown… While Special Agent Kristen Vale tries to escape the Cainites in Montserrat, historian and cryptologist Quentin DeFoix teams up with his ex-girlfriend, a prominent and unscrupulous archaeologist, to decipher the occult symbols of Barcelona's Sagrada Familia.
+These symbols could lead them to the god-children, especially Grady, Kristen's nephew, who is fated to die on the cross at the end of this holy week.
+He alone holds the key that connects these children who have the power to stop the plagues afflicting humanity.

 Tutti Footsie

-A fearsome serial killer travels from Seattle to Baltimore, ending up in Vermont, leaving a trail of corpses with mutilated feet in his wake.
-He pursues a gold-medal-winning diver and a ten-year-old World Championship hopeful into the hiking trails of the Stowe Mountains.
-They'll do anything to escape the clutches of the psychopath stalking them, while a former FBI profiler tries to unmask him.
+A formidable serial killer moves from Seattle to Baltimore, eventually reaching Vermont, leaving behind mutilated bodies.
+He pursues a gold-medalist diver and a ten-year-old world championship hopeful into the hiking trails of the Stowe mountains.
+They will do everything to escape the clutches of the psychopath tracking them, while a former FBI profiler seeks to unmask him.

 The Cyclops

-Kirk Crossing, Vermont: a former policeman and his sheriff daughter investigate the death of babies ten years ago.
-Babies whose paternity no one has ever claimed.
-One night, the young deputy sheriff wakes up on the scene of a homicide in a hotel.
-She has no memory of the crime.
+Kirk Crossing, Vermont: a former police officer and his sheriff daughter investigate the deaths of babies that occurred ten years ago—babies whose paternity was never claimed.
+One evening, the young deputy sheriff abruptly wakes up at the scene of a homicide in a hotel, with no memory of the crime.
 The investigation then takes an unexpected turn: she must prove her innocence!
-But it's no easy task to find clues in an ice hotel in the middle of a carnival, when a series of crimes are intertwined during the festivities and a mysterious Cyclops is quietly preying on babies.
+But finding clues in an ice hotel, in the midst of a carnival, is no easy task, especially as a series of crimes become closely intertwined during the festivities and a mysterious cyclops discreetly targets babies.

-To give credence to this, Grandbois transposes the Desire that haunts his dreams onto the plane of an initiation, an inner progress wrested from the secret science of the mystics he submits to question.
+To give it credence, Grandbois transposes the Desire that haunts his dreams onto the plane of an initiation, an inner progress drawn from the secret science of mystics, which he then interrogates.

-It's hardly surprising that the poems of a man who claims to have read a great deal of everything should carve a carnal canticle out of the substance of the great teachings of Western art and thought, from the speculative philosophy of Antiquity to Surrealist painting and literature, via alchemy, Romantic enlightenment and Apollonian and Dionysian myths.
+It's hardly surprising that for someone who claims to have read widely and everything, the poems carve out a carnal hymn from the very essence of the great teachings of Western art and thought, spanning from ancient speculative philosophy to surrealist painting and literature, and encompassing alchemy, romantic illuminism, and the Apollonian and Dionysian myths.

 Publisher: David

-Réjean Robidoux's review of 'Les Rituels de l'Absolu':
+Review by Réjean Robidoux on ‘Les Rituels de l’Absolu’:

 Réjean Robidoux